-This audit provides no recommendations for improving the MSAS.
+This audit provides no recommendations specifically for the ViCAP system.

 Public Release

 The Department of Justice (DOJ) Office of the Inspector General (OIG) is publicly releasing this Commentary and Summary of the report rather than the full report itself because Inspectors General are required by FISMA to take appropriate steps to ensure the protection of information that, if disclosed, may adversely affect information security.
 Such protections shall be commensurate with the risk.